watz0n/learn-rv32i-asap/README.md

 ===
 *Hey!
 You have some typo or something wrong!
 Where are you?*

-If you have any questions, corrections, or other feedback, you can email me or open an issus.
+If you have any questions, corrections, or other feedback, you can email me or open an issue.

 * E-Mail:   watz0n.tw@gmail.com
 * Blog:     https://blog.watz0n.tech